Coronavirus vaccination - FAQs for employers

 What about “anti-vaxxers”?

-A more specific belief against vaccinations may be protected if the individual can explain it as part of a cohesive and serious conviction, rather than a point of view based on the present state of information available, although this will be difficult to prove.
+A specific belief against vaccinations may be protected if the individual can explain it as part of a cohesive and serious conviction, rather than a point of view based on the present state of information available.

 What if employees are hesitant about vaccination based on other reasons?

 Some employees may cite a variety of other reasons for their decision not to get vaccinated, potentially based on information they have read online.
 These individuals will not typically be protected under discrimination law as these types of reasons will not fall within the ambit of the EqA.
 However, they would still have unfair dismissal rights (including constructive dismissal) if they have over two years’ service.
 Employers should therefore tread carefully before taking any action that could breach the mutual duty of trust and confidence or deciding to dismiss an employee.

 For employees who are citing possible “fake news”, the CIPD guidance has some useful suggestions on how employers can play a role in promoting a persuasive case for vaccination and counteracting misinformation.